plating, anodizing, & finishing Q&As since 1989

-Some shops have many needs for cyanide: silver plating, copper striking, brass plating, etc. If nickel stripping is one of many uses for cyanide in your shop, carry on with such evaluations.
-But if it's the only use for cyanide in your shop, the economics don't matter, get rid of it :-)
+Some shops have lots of needs for cyanide: silver plating, copper striking, brass plating, etc. If nickel stripping is one of many uses for cyanide in a shop, carry on with the evaluations.
+But if stripping is the only use for cyanide in a shop, the superficial economics don't matter, get rid of it :-)

 Luck & Regards,